Semi Mild-Mannered Lunch Lady by day

 (Or just please tell me more about this Tracy person & her art)

-Gourds with their scrumptious shapes and curves are perfect for figurative sculpture.
-They are so much more than a dirty squash with a hard shell.
-Underneath all that hides a mystical being waiting to be brought to life.
-More often than not, this being has something to share: a story, a poem, a message.
+Gourds have scrumptious shapes and curves.
+They are perfect for figurative sculpture.
+Sure, they look like a dirty squash that needs a bath after traveling Lawd knows where.
+Underneath that is a magickal and mystical being waiting to appear.
+This being has something to share: a story, a poem, a message.

 Gourds help me answer the question, “What if?”

-Gourds help me remember that Life is magical, full of mystery and you’re never ever too old for anything.
-Did you know The Imagination is key to new ideas, evolution and progress?
+Gourds remind me that Life is magical, full of mystery and you’re never ever too old for anything.
 That’s what I want you to remember: the magic, the mysteries yet discovered within you and to keep asking, “What if?”
 It changes everything.

 The Door Knob